laristra/flecsi/flecsi-tutorial/00-driver/README.md

 NOTES:

-* The driver must be defined in the flecsi::execution namespace.
+* All drivers must be defined in the flecsi::execution namespace.

 The code for this example can be found in *driver.cc*: